-- Irresponsible budget management (when no one keeps track of expenses, for example).
+- Irresponsible budget management (when no one keeps track of expenses).

 Relationship between the project management triangle elements

-When talking about the project management triangle, it is important to understand that they are heavily dependent on one another, with a change in one of them leading to a shift in the balance between the three.
+When talking about the project management and project management triangle, it is important to understand that they are heavily dependent on one another, with a change in one of them leading to a shift in the balance between the three.